JRBoland/react-site-portfolio-rebuild/README.md

-Portfolio website react rebuild.
+Portfolio website react rebuild of my [previous portfolio website.](https://dotslashjb.netlify.app)

 Live version:

 https://jbdev.io

-The site and its contents are still a work in progress.

-Todo:
-- ~~Hamburger nav on mobile~~
+Website includes about page, projects section with individual project posts and contact page.
+Light and dark mode toggle and animation on logo.

+Responsive design across devices.

+Built with Reactjs and vanilla CSS.
+- On reflection, Tailwind would have been better suited for the purpose and function of easily integrating of ongoing style changes made to the website over time.

+To do:

-- 404 page redirect to home
+- [ ] 404 page redirect to home
-- ~~Text content~~
-- ~~Links to projects on projects posts~~
-- UI/UX padding/sizing/alignment polish
+- [ ] Initial loading animation tweaks.
+- [ ] Implement emailJS contact form.